apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Phys Locations
 --------------
-A table of :term:`Physical Location`\ s which may be assigned to servers and :term:`Cache Group`\ s, typically for the purpose of optimizing client routing.
+A table of :term:`Physical Locations` which may be assigned to servers and :term:`Cache Groups`, typically for the purpose of optimizing client routing.
 Each entry has the following columns:

 :Name:       The full name of the :term:`Physical Location`
 :Short Name: A shorter, more human-friendly name for this :term:`Physical Location`